 Metal cleats are not permitted in any OSSC leagues.

-*Please note that in the event of a missed/cancelled game due to foul weather, the OSSC does NOT reschedule games.
+In the event of a missed game due to team absence, OSSC does NOT reschedule games.

 21) Contact Information: